Franklin station (Calgary)

-Franklin station is a CTrain light rail station in Calgary, Alberta, Canada.
+Franklin Station is a Calgary C-Train light rail station in Calgary, Alberta, Canada.
 It serves the Northeast Line (Route 202) and opened on April 27, 1985, as part of the original route.
+It is located in the Southeast quadrant of Calgary.

 The station is located in the median of Memorial Drive, just west of the intersection with 28 Street SE.
 The station is 4.7 km (2.92 mi) from the City Hall Interlocking.
 Pedestrian bridges connect the station to either side of Memorial Drive.
 Stairs, escalators, as well as an elevator provide access down to the center-loading platform.
-The station serves (Albert Park/Radisson Heights) to the south and industrial areas to the north.
+The station serves the community Radisson Heights-Albert Park to the south and industrial areas to the north.
 578 parking spaces are available for commuters.

+In 2005, the station registered an average transit of 4,700 boardings per weekday.

+Station Upgrades

-As part of Calgary Transit's plan to operate 4-car trains by the end of 2014, all 3-car platforms are being extended.
-Franklin station also had new furnishings installed, in addition to a platform extension.
+As part of Calgary Transit's plan to operate 4-car trains by the end of 2014, all 3-car platforms were extended.
+In addition to a platform extension, Franklin Station also had new furnishings installed.
 Construction was completed in the late Summer/Fall of 2013.

-In 2005, the station registered an average transit of 4,700 boardings per weekday.
+As a result of the change from 3 to 4 car platforms; Franklin, along with every other station between Bridgeland-Memorial and Whitehorn, would have the furnishings on the platforms greatly changed.
+The old platforms featured a bar coming out from the structure through the middle of the platform; whilst the new platforms contain the name of the station with two light posts aiming away from the name, with glass shelters in between these structures.Calgary Transit, in collaboration with Shaw Communications, announced on November 16, 2016 that 8 new locations for Public Wi-Fi services would be added to the Calgary C-Train system.
+These new locations would add public Wi-Fi to 18 new stations; including Franklin Station.
+These changes ere done as they would improve transit experience for their users, which would improve customer commitment.

+Transit Connections

+Bus connections to Franklin Station as of 17 March, 2025: